robertorosero/pyhtonmig/Doc/library/unittest.rst

       .. versionadded:: 3.1

-   .. method:: assertSameElements(expected, actual, msg=None)
+   .. method:: assertSameElements(actual, expected, msg=None)

-      Test that sequence *expected* contains the same elements as *actual*.
-      When they don't an error message listing the differences between the sequences will be generated.
+      Test that sequence *expected* contains the same elements as *actual*, regardless of their order.
+When they don't, an error message listing the differences between the sequences will be generated.

+      Duplicate elements are ignored when comparing *actual* and *expected*.
+      It is the equivalent of ``assertEqual(set(expected), set(actual))`` but it works with sequences of unhashable objects as well.

       If specified *msg* will be used as the error message on failure.